Purchased from: Manufacturer

 What I would change:

-I would replace the nut with Tusq by Graph Tech
+I would replace the nut with Tusq by Graph Tech.

 My advice:

-If you are looking for your first boutique guitar or want a work horse that looks like a wall hanger, I would play a Reverend Guitar before your next purchase.
+that looks like a wall hanger, I would play a Reverend Guitar before your next

 Reverend Musical Instruments